nbudin/threeman/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nbudin/threeman.
+Bug reports and pull requests are welcome on GitHub at https://github.com/patientslikeme/threeman.
+Contributors are expected to follow the code of conduct specified in CODE_OF_CONDUCT.md.

+## License

+Threeman is &copy; 2016 PatientsLikeMe, Inc. and is released under the MIT License.
+See the LICENSE file for more information.